 3. Turkish Airlines A330

 Lastly, Turkish A330 often does not have their most up to date business cabin but is extremely close of an experience to the 777.
 With a slightly better 2-2-2- format, if you are on an updated A330 you will most definitely have a comfortable flight.
+We had a good trip flying Turkish A330 from Newark to Istanbul recently but we’ve heard mixed reviews from other travelers.
 The Turkish A330 reminds of our flight on Lufthansa 747, with similar seat layouts but no where near comparable food.

 Turkish Airlines business class is actually pretty consistent across all their configurations and from our point there is not a bad option.
 Of course if you can snag a seat on the route with a 787 then you should definitely take it but would otherwise still have a pretty comfortable flight to Istanbul.

 Economy class is not known for great experiences but at least on this route you’ll still received better than average food as it’s one of Turkish Airlines main focus.

 Since you don’t have much of an option on economy the Turkish Airlines experience will be largely similar across all aircrafts.
 Turkish has again been known for excellent food and even in economy it’s not too bad.
 Unless you are flying from the West Coast the flight time is just about 9 hours, which should be comfortable enough even in an economy seat.